 With the hints that are dropped during this volume, I have a suspicion as to who this female Titan is.
 It feels a little too obvious, though, so I’m hoping that the actual answer isn’t as predictable.
 I suspect that a future volume will answer the question of who this female Titan is.

-Volume Six also sees Levi’s group heading into the Titan Forest; this is a location with many large trees that the Titans like to frequent.
+Volume Six also sees Levi’s group heading into the Titan Forest, which is a location with many large trees that the Titans like to frequent.
 The female Titan finds Levi and his group, which includes Eren, and a pursuit begins.

 At one point, the chase is interrupted by a flashback sequence, where Eren finds he can’t transform into a Titan at will.
 But after his arm mysteriously transforms while they’re having refreshment outside, the others except for Levi start giving Eren a hard time and don’t seem to trust him.
 Hange does some investigating and appears to discover what happened and that it was out of Eren’s control.
 Fortunately, the others start believing in Eren more.
 But considering the situation that Eren and the others have found themselves in due to Eren’s ability to transform into a Titan, the reactions he got when his arm accidentally transformed make a lot of sense.